logashoff/new-collections/README.md

 # New Collections

-New Collections is a browser extension that allows to quickly save and restore open tabs.
-It's similar to browser's default "Bookmark all tabs..." behavior, but it doesn't create bookmark entries and all data is stored offline within extension.
-It doesn't use any online services or connections except Chrome's default storage sync service to sync collections between browsers.
-Import and export is done by saving and loading generated JSON file locally.
+New Collections is a browser extension that allows to quickly save and restore open tabs without creating new bookmark entries.
+It doesn't use any online services or connections except Chrome's default storage sync service to optionally sync data between browsers.
+Import and export can be done by saving and loading generated JSON file.

+Extension can be used as a popup or New Tab page.
+New Tab page can optionally display top sites and open tabs from synced devices.

 ### Features